New Orleans, Louisiana is one of my favorite travel destinations in the USA.

 It is the site of the first New Orleans Jazz Festival, which is honored today with a park within the park, the New Orleans Jazz National Historical Park.

 The National Park Service manages this 4-acre section of Armstrong park.
 It includes an informative visitor’s center and a small performance hall.

 Armstrong Park also includes Congo Square, which was once a gathering spot in New Orleans for slaves before slavery was abolished.

 At night, the park’s main entrance lights up in beautiful blue and can be see far into the French Quarter from St. Ann Street.

 Have single dollar bills on hand.
 No, not for strippers, for street performers!
 New Orleans is full of street performers, mainly in the French Quarter.

-As a rule of thumb, if they are captivating enough to make you stop and watch, throw some money in their bucket or hat.
+As a rule of thumb, if they are captivating enough to make you stop and watch, you better tip them!

 Is New Orleans safe?